iainquayle/birch/compiler.md

 nodes will be a single struct, accompanied by an enum type also from a flat namespace, and any number of children.

+data holds type (which will be value until semantic analysis?) and value, value can be prim (including types), struct (including types), function,

+files will be a function node, as well as files.

 # ast generation

 ## parsing